erroronline1/caro/readme.md

 ## development
 * failsafe on unfound component names on form assembly (backend). is this real production thread?
+* verify osx safari compatibility

 #### purchase considerations
+* reinstall token scan for order approval, match with present orderauth
+* display order number as qr-code if no ean is given
+* qr-code for commission
+* display alternative articles on ordersearch with matching name? modal before actual import to select from.
+* verify usb-scanner results
+* translation mask for erp dumps of orders - currently missing identifier matching

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?